Jaigardel/APIREST-tenistas/README.md

 Create a collection in POSTMAN that includes all the requested requests.

 Download the POSTMAN collection and include it in the ZIP/RAR file to be submitted.

+The API must fulfill the requests stated on the pdf (enunciado.pdf)